giboul/TriftGeoClaw/README.md

 #### From the source term (`src`)

-Same as boundary condition but with `b4step2.f90` instead of `bc2amr.f90`.
-This enforces the results from AVAC with the damping coefficient on all cells whose level `z` is higher than `lake_level+overhang`.
+Same as boundary condition with `bc2amr.f90`.
+This enforces the results from AVAC with the damping coefficient on all cells whose level `z` is higher than `config.yaml:min_alt_avac`.
 It is first interpolated in time, then in space.
 It is a curvilinear boundary condition if you will.

 With this mode of flux introcution, the variable `q_avac` has 4 dimensions again: `q_avac(time, variable, x, y)` where